 Accommodation of Disabilities

-As a worldwide provider of certification exams, Certiport is committed to insuring that those persons with the desire to certify their proficiency in the use of computers should have the opportunity to do so.
-Certiport, accordingly, embraces the Americans with Disabilities Act (ADA) as well as other global accommodations for disabilities designed to advance those goals.
+As a worldwide provider of certification exams, Certiport is committed to ensuring that those persons with the desire to certify their proficiency in the use of computers should have the opportunity to do so.
+Certiport is committed to providing access for all individuals with disabilities.

 In keeping with this commitment, Certiport will continue to explore expansions and refinements of its products and services to enable greater numbers of certification examinees with documented disabilities to register for, schedule and take certification exams.

 Certiport and its Authorized Testing Centers require advance notification of requests for accommodation(s) as well as a reasonable amount of time to review and implement such requests.
 Certiport and its CATC's are not obligated to accommodate examinees with language limitations unrelated to a documented disability (i.e.; English as a second language, literacy, etc.), nor to provide unlimited time for the completion of exams that are designed to certify not only knowledge, but also efficiency in the use of desktop computers.

 - Extended testing time

 - A separate testing room or larger testing area